Leafpub/mapache/README.md

 This seciton will cover how to cover Disqus of Facebook commenting into the theme.
 Only enable either Disqus or Facebook comments.

 ### Disqus Comments
-To enable Disqus comments update the code in Settings -> Code Injection -> Blog Footer.
+To enable Disqus comments update the code in Settings -> Advanced -> Leafpub Footer.

 Insert your [Disqus shortname](https://shortname.disqus.com/admin/) in both the comments and Disqus comment count sections.